harness/developer-hub/docs/faqs/database-devops-faqs.md

 ### Does DB DevOps support rollbacks?

-Yes, rollbacks are supported, leveraging Liquidbase's rollback capabilities.
+Yes, rollbacks are supported, leveraging Liquibase's rollback capabilities.
 For many liquibase native operations there is a default rollback behavior that can be overriden if desired.
 When passing raw sql scripts, a rollback script can be associated to the change to allow for rollback.

 Liquibase rollback or "roll-forward" is an "undo" mechanism for database changes.